Are iPhones Really Better for Privacy? Comparative Study of iOS and Android Apps: Methodology

-\textbf{AdId.} The increased prevalence of advertising-related tracking in children's apps on Android is consistent with the fact that more children's apps on Android were observed to share the AdId over the internet compared to all apps (59.3\% compared to 55.5\%), but not so on iOS (24.8\% compared to 30.9\%).
+\textbf{AdId.} The increased prevalence of advertising-related tracking in children's apps on Android is consistent with the fact that more children's apps on Android were observed to share the AdId over the Internet compared to all apps (59.3\% compared to 55.5\%, $p=0.14$, 95\% CI $[54.3, 64.3]$), but not so on iOS (24.8\% compared to 30.9\%, $p=0.17$, 95\% CI $[16.4, 33.0]$)~--~these observed differences were not statistically significant, but the 95\% confidence intervals still point to common sharing of this identifier over the Internet.
 The differences in AdId access between the platforms, and potentially the lower proportions of children's apps on the App Store might stem from a differing stringency of privacy rules on the two app stores.
 Apple started to restrict third-party data collection from children's apps~\cite{apple_kids1} from June 2019 onwards.
 Children's apps \enquote{may not send personally identifiable information or device information to third parties}~\cite{apple_kids2}, which includes personalised advertising.
 While the Google Play Store also bans personalised ads in children's apps, the sharing of personally identifiable or device information is not expressly prohibited~\cite{google_kids}.

-\textbf{Permissions.} Permissions are generally decreased, which could hint at improved privacy properties in children's apps.
-At the same time, more than one quarter of children's apps on iOS (26.6\%), and 3.8\% on Android request location access.
+\textbf{Permissions.} Permission use was, on average, lower than across all apps ($p<0.01$), which could hint at improved privacy properties in children's apps.
+At the same time, more than one quarter of children's apps on iOS (26.6\%, compared to 49.2\% across all apps, $p<0.001$), and 3.8\% (compared to 28.0\% across all apps, $p<0.001$) on Android request location access.
 These results reflect the fact that Google Play apps in the Family category are not allowed to access location~\cite{google_kids}.

-It is unclear from our data why a minority of Android apps still declare the location permissions in their app manifest, or whether they might obtain user location in other ways, e.g. through side-channels~\cite{reardon_50_2019}.
+It remains unclear from our data 1) why a minority of Android apps still declare the location permissions in their app manifest, and 2) whether some apps might obtain user location in other ways, e.g. through side-channels~\cite{reardon_50_2019}.